BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 1. `Ctrl + Alt + S` to Save everything.
 1. And of course basic keybinds like `Ctrl + C/V`, `Delete`, etc.

-There are a loooooot more kebinds that you can use, they are located in `Preferences`.
+There are a loooooot more keybinds that you can use, they are located in `Preferences`.
 I highly suggest utilizing them.